NorthernMan54/homebridge-alexa/README.md

 ## Contact and Motion Sensors

 * These are only visible to routines, no voice commands are available

+## Door bell devices

+* Their is no voice control of door bells, only the ability to have Alexa announce when the door bell is triggered.

 # Installation of homebridge-alexa